brunnacroches/brunnacroches/README.md

 ## I decided to learn code__ 🎒 | Then studied for 1600 itenside hours 🔥

-🌱 I have experience with projects using: 🌱

-  💡 JavaScript,

-  💡 Typescript,

-  💡 NodeJS,

-  💡 ReactJS,

-  💡 React Native,

-  💡 Django,

-  💡 Angular,

-  💡 Vue.js,

-  💡 Bootstrap

-  and others.

 🔭 See my LinkedIn: BRUNNA CROCHES
 🔭 See my Site: <a href="www.brunnacroches.dev">